-Birthdays-Wolfgang Amadeus Mozart is 259, Kaiser Wilhelm II, Charles Dodgson-better known as Lewis Carroll, Eduard Lalo, William Randolph Hearst, Samuel Gompers, Jerome Kern, Skitch Henderson, Donna Reed, Bridgette Fonda, Mikhail Baryshnikov, Kate Wolf, Ross Bagdasarian a.k.a.
-David Seville- creator of Alvin and the Chipmunks, James Cromwell, Mimi Rogers, Keith Olbermann, Frank Miller is 57, Patton Oswalt is 45
+Birthdays-Wolfgang Amadeus Mozart, Kaiser Wilhelm II, Charles Dodgson-better known as Lewis Carroll, Eduard Lalo, William Randolph Hearst, Samuel Gompers, Jerome Kern, Skitch Henderson, Donna Reed, Bridgette Fonda, Mikhail Baryshnikov, Kate Wolf, Ross Bagdasarian a.k.a.
+David Seville- creator of Alvin and the Chipmunks, James Cromwell, Mimi Rogers, Keith Olbermann, Frank Miller is 59, Patton Oswalt is 47

 1918- Warner Bros.
 Pictures incorporated.
-The Brothers Warner- Sam Albert, Harry and Jack were the sons of Jewish immigrants who had moved from Poland in 1882 and set up a bicycle repair shop in Ohio.
-Their first movie was Five Years in Germany.
+The Brothers Warner (originally Wonskolasser)- Sam Albert, Harry and Jack were the sons of Jewish immigrants who had moved from Poland in 1882 and after some time in Canada, set up a bicycle repair shop in Ohio.
+In 1903 Albert and Harry bought a movie theater and began showing flickers.
+After their move to Hollywood, their first movie was Five Years in Germany.
 Throughout the 1920’s their little studio survived making pictures with dog star Rin Tin Tin.
-They called him the Mortgage Lifter, because the profits from his pictures paid their bills.
-Later they bought Vitagraph and gambled with the new Sound technology.
-When they made the Jazz Singer with Jolson, Warner Bros became a major studio.
+They called him The Mortgage Lifter, because the profits from his pictures paid their bills.
+Later they bought Vitagraph from James Stewart Blackton, and gambled on the new Sound technology.
+When they made The Jazz Singer with Jolson, Warner Bros became a major studio.

 1926- Englishman John Logie Baird demonstrated his televisor system- the first true television image.

 1927- Charlie Chaplin’s short comedy The Circus premiered.